Ly0n/awesome-optics/README.md

 - [ComponentLibrary](http://www.gwoptics.org/ComponentLibrary/) - A free, open collection of images for drawing diagrams related to laser optics, including many optics but also electronic components.
 - [Meep](https://github.com/NanoComp/meep) - A free and open-source software package for electromagnetics simulation via the finite-difference time-domain (FDTD) method spanning a broad range of applications.
 - [RayTracing](https://github.com/DCC-Lab/RayTracing) - Aims to provide a simple ray tracing module for calculating various properties of optical paths (object, image, aperture stops, field stops).
+- [MPB](https://github.com/NanoComp/mpb) - A free and open-source software package for computing electromagnetic band structures and modes.